toberoo/promise-oracledb/README.md

 		user: /*username*/,
 		password: /*password*/,
 		connectString: /*oracle connection string. please see their documentation*/,
-		useJSONFormat: /*This param, if set to true, will output results as json*/ });
+		useJSONFormat: /*Optional: This param, if set to true, will output results as json*/,
+		enableLogging: /*Optional: If true, will show logging in the console*/ });

 	/*If you would like to use the driver only for getting the connection, you can now